Vloupmon/blog/content/kubeadm-wsl/index.md

 ## Systemd on WSL2 : get the `genie`out of the bottle

 As said above, WSL2 simply doesn't ship with `systemd`.
-And going by the issues on Github, it might never will.
+And going by the issues on Github, it probably never will.
 A few Google search later, you might find yourself contemplating obscure and out-of-date shell script for a distribution that not's even yours.
 And digging more, you may find a project that's remarkably well put, contained and saved the life of this blog post : [`genie`](https://github.com/arkane-systems/genie).